Los Angeles Chargers vs. Dallas Cowboys NFL Week 2 Odds, Plays and Insights for September 19, 2021

 - Los Angeles' games went over the point total nine out of 16 times last season.

-- Los Angeles was 4-2 against the spread and 4-2 overall in games when it scored more than 29.6 points last year.
+- Los Angeles was 4-2 against the spread and 4-2 overall last season when the team scored more than 29.6 points.

-- When Los Angeles piled up more than 386.4 yards last year, the team was 4-3 against the spread and 3-4 overall.
+- When Los Angeles churned out more than 386.4 yards last season, the team was 4-3 against the spread and 3-4 overall.

-- The Chargers had 16 giveaways last season, while the Cowboys had 23 takeaways.
+- The Chargers turned the ball over 16 times last season, seven fewer than the Cowboys forced turnovers (23).

 Cowboys stats and trends

-- Dallas won five games against the spread last season, while failing to cover 11 times.
+- Dallas covered five times in 16 games with a spread last year.

-- When playing as at least 2.5-point underdogs last year, the Cowboys had an ATS record of 4-3.
+- The Cowboys were an underdog by 3.5 points or more seven times last year, and covered the spread in four of those games.

-- Dallas and its opponents combined to go over the point total nine out of 16 times last season.
+- Dallas and its opponents combined to hit the over nine out of 16 times last year.

-- Dallas was 4-4 against the spread and 6-2 overall in games when it scored over 26.6 points last season.
+- Dallas was 4-4 against the spread and 6-2 overall in games when it scored more than 26.6 points last year.

-- When Dallas picked up more than 343.4 yards last season, the team was 3-7 against the spread and 4-6 overall.
+- In games that Dallas piled up more than 343.4 yards last year, the team was 3-7 against the spread and 4-6 overall.

 - The Cowboys turned the ball over seven more times (26 total) than the Chargers forced turnovers (19) last season.